amazing-rando/deep-lore/readme.md

 ## Basic Usage

 First, a model must be trained on your dataset of interest.
-Here, I've provided the transcribed scripts of every episode of Star Trek: The Next Generation.
-I've also provided the most recent model currently training on this entire dataset.
-This will be periodically updated as training continues.
+Here, I've provided a model already trained on transcribed episodes of Star Trek: The Next Generation.
+This model is in the *checkpoints* directory and will be used automatically by the generation script if no other model is provided.

 The training file, <b>lore_train.py</b>, contains several user-editable variables that should be changed to fine tune your model.
 A new model can be trained by specifying which directory contains your corpus (the CORPDIR variable) and running: